 The LEA must receive direct service claiming reimbursement in order to receive MAC reimbursement.
 If no interim payments are received for the fiscal year, then all MAC payments for that fiscal year will be recouped.
+The Department may notify LEAs when it determines the LEA has received no direct service claiming reimbursement as of the date of the notice.
+This notification affords the LEA an opportunity to identify and address any direct service claiming issues prior to the end of the fiscal year.
+If no interim payments are received for the fiscal year, then all MAC payments will be recouped.

 LEAs are required to complete a CPE form for quarterly allowable administrative costs within a 10-business day deadline, before receiving MAC reimbursements.
 An LEA that fails to submit a signed copy of the CPE before the deadline will not have their claim included in the same quarter's payment submission.
 Quarterly MAC CPEs for a fiscal year may be received up through the annual deadline of September 30.
-For example, quarterly MAC CPEs for the fiscal year of July 1, 2015-June 30, 2016 must be received by September 30, 2016 in order to receive reimbursement.
+For example, quarterly MAC CPEs for the fiscal year of July 1, 2022-June 30, 2023 must be received by September 30, 2023 in order to receive reimbursement.